 An entrepreneur, communications expert and modern production pioneer, Amelia Lukas specializes in maximizing the impact of arts organizations and creating community which is more deeply connected to and engaged in the arts.
 Through enriched production experiences and stronger, more aligned communication channels, Amelia excels at helping clients identify and leverage resources to actualize organizational goals.

 Having held key roles in both large-scale and grassroots organizations, Amelia brings a wealth of experience from diverse markets such as London, New York, San Francisco, and Boston.
 Amelia moved to Portland from Brooklyn, New York in 2014 and for three and a half years worked as Director of Community Engagement for All Classical Portland.
-In that role, Amelia produced near sell-out shows at the Arlene Schnitzer Concert Hall, Hollywood Theater, Alberta Rose Theater, Nordia House, aboard the Portland Spirit, and as part fo the Rose Festival, negotiating innovative partnerships with organizations such as TriMet, PGE, OMSI, the Rose Festival, LAIKA and Bob’s Red Mill.
+In that role, Amelia produced exciting and successful events at the Arlene Schnitzer Concert Hall, Hollywood Theater, Alberta Rose Theater, Nordia House, aboard the Portland Spirit, and as part fo the Rose Festival, negotiating innovative partnerships with organizations such as TriMet, PGE, OMSI, the Rose Festival, LAIKA and Bob’s Red Mill.
 As part of the team that brought the station to number one in the country for audience growth amongst classical radio stations, she has a distinct awareness for the unique opportunities and challenges in the Portland community and beyond.